NS32000: Others

 Versions of the older NS32000 line for low-cost products such as the NS32CG16, NS32CG160, NS32FV16, NS32FX161, NS32FX164 and the NS32AM160/1/3, all based on the NS302CG16 were introduced from 1987 and onwards.

 These processors had some success in the laser printer and fax market, despite intense competition from AMD and Intel RISC chips.
 Especially the NS32CG16 should be noted.
-The key difference between this and the NS32C016 is the integration of the expensive TCU (Timing Control Unit) which generates the needed two-phase clock from a crystal, and the removal of the floating point coprocessor support, which freed up microcode space for the useful BitBLT instruction set, which significantly improves the performance in laser printer operations, making this 60,000 transistor chip faster than the 200,000 transistor MC68020.
-The NS32CG160 is the CG16 with timers and DMA peripherals, while the NS32FV/FX16x chips have extra DSP functionality on top of the CG16 BitBLT core for the Fax/Answering Machine market.
+The key difference between this and the NS32C016 is the integration of the expensive timing control unit (TCU) which generates the needed two-phase clock from a crystal, and the removal of the floating point coprocessor support, which freed up microcode space for the useful BitBLT instruction set, which significantly improves the performance in laser printer operations, making this 60,000 transistor chip faster than the 200,000 transistor MC68020.
+The NS32CG160 is the CG16 with timers and DMA peripherals, while the NS32FV/FX16x chips have extra DSP functionality on top of the CG16 BitBLT core for the fax and answering machine market.
 They are complemented by the NS32532 based NS32GX32 later.
 Unlike the previous chips, there was no extra hardware.
 The NS32GX32 is the NS32532 without the MMU sold at an attractive price for embedded system.
 In the beginning, this was just a remarked chip.
 It is unclear if the chip was redesigned for lower-cost production.

 Datasheets exist for an NS32132, apparently designed for multiprocessor systems.
 This is the NS32032 extended with an arbiter.
 The bus usage of the NS32032 is about 50 percent, owing to its very compact instruction set, or its very slow pipeline as competitors would phrase it.
 Indeed, one suggested application of the NS32032 was as part of a "fault-tolerant transaction system" employing "two 32032s in parallel and comparing results on alternate memory cycles to detect soft errors".
 The NS32132 chip allows a pair of CPUs to be connected to the same memory system, without much change of the PCB.
 Prototype systems were built by Diab Data AB in Sweden, but did not perform as well as the single-CPU MC68020 system designed by the same company.